 until the end of a PPDU currently being received if one of the following conditions is met:

-The PPDU is an HE MU PPDU where the RXVECTOR parameter BSS_COLOR is the BSS color of the BSS in which the STA is associated, the RXVECTOR parameter UPLINK_FLAG is 0, the RXVECTOR parameters STA_ID do not include the identifier of the STA or the broadcast identifier(s) intended for the STA, and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.
+The PPDU is an HE MU PPDU or EHT MU PPDU (if the STA is also an EHT STA)(#5034) where the RXVECTOR parameter BSS_COLOR is the BSS color of the BSS in which the STA is associated, the RXVECTOR parameter UPLINK_FLAG is 0, the RXVECTOR parameters STA_ID do not include the identifier of the STA or the broadcast identifier(s) intended for the STA, and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.

-The PPDU is an HE MU PPDU, HE SU PPDU, or HE ER SU PPDU and one of the following conditions is true:
+The PPDU is an HE MU PPDU, HE SU PPDU, HE ER SU PPDU, or EHT MU PPDU (if the STA is also an EHT STA) (#5034) and one of the following conditions is true:

 The RXVECTOR parameter BSS_COLOR is the BSS color of the BSS in which the STA is associated, the RXVECTOR parameter UPLINK_FLAG is 1, and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.